 Solar installers, banks, credit unions, and independent financing companies all provide loans, so the options for homeowners are increasing all the time.

-All of our pre-screened providers offer loan options along with other financing options.
+If you like to find out more on solar loan rates check the list of our pre-screened providers who offer solar loans along with other financing options.

 Interested in getting exact prices for the cost solar for your home?
 Get competitive solar quotes from qualified, trusted installers in your area.
 To see an estimate for how much you could expect to save and how much a solar system would cost, try our solar calculator.